shettysach/blog/markdown/render.md

-# Internals of the blog

-## Rendering equations and highlighted code
+# LaTeX rendering and syntax highlighting

 This section explains how the blog renders math and highlights syntax, using only static HTML and CSS.
 The code for this is located in the [`syntex`](https://github.com/shettysach/blog/blob/main/src/syntex.rs)